fedeaar/Thesseus/README.md

 4. each folder should ideally be considered its own module.
 It should:

     - have its own CMakeLists.txt
-    - have its own include.h (for outwards includes)
+    - have its own include.h (for external use)
-    - have an equally named header file for base dependencies of its files and subfolders (for inner includes)
+    - have an equally named header file for base dependencies of its files and subfolders (for internal use)

 5. prefer importing include.h files over inner headers between modules.